Nastel/tnt4j-stream-jmx/README.md

 ```java
 PingAgent.ping(Pinger.JMX_FILTER_ALL, 60000, TimeUnit.MILLISECONDS);
 ```
 <b>NOTE:</b> Sampled MBean attributes and associated values are stored in a collection of `Snapshot` objects stored within `Activity` instance.
-Current `Activity` instance can be obtained via `AttributeSample` passed when calling listeners such as `Condition`, `SampleListener`.
+Current `Activity` instance can be obtained via `AttributeSample` passed when calling listeners such as `AttributeCondition`, `SampleListener`.
 Snapshots can be accessed using `Activity.getSnapshots()` method call.

 <b>NOTE:</b> Sampled output is written to underlying tnt4j event sink configured in `tnt4j.properties` file.
 Sink destinations could be a file, socket, log4j, user defined event sink implementations.